 In the video Warren takes us through the process of grabbing some samples from Splice Sounds and building the track.
 The producer shows some techniques including using the SurferEQ plugin from Sound Radix, Slate Digital’s DVC and Sonnox Oxford TransMod to shape the sound of the samples.

 If you are new to Splice Sounds, you can get 1 month free access.
-Sign up for the 100-download credit plan with promo code REKKERD17 and you can check out all the sounds available on the platform.
+Sign up for a plan with promo code yt2021 and you can check out all the sounds available on the platform.